dhgarrette/ngram-generator/README.md

                             Default: 4
       --chars CHARS         Use a character-based model instead of a word-based model.
 Default: false
+      --max_length MAX_LENGTH
+                            The maximum number of symbols generated for a line.
       --stop_symbols STOP_SYMBOLS
                             Symbols that will stop the generation of a single text.
 This is optional, but an example might be